Previous

 About the work

-Gorillas are critically endangered in their existence due to poachers (bushmeat), the Ebola virus, and the loss of their habitat.
+Gorillas are seriously threatened in their existence by poachers (bushmeat), the Ebola virus, and the reduction of their habitat.
 In 2022, it is estimated that only around 330,000 gorillas live in the wild.

 Specifications